 Why you should deadlift

-Be patient: Strength training is a game of patience, consistency and hard work.
+Be patient: Strength training requires patience, consistency and hard work.
 Upping your deadlift weights over time is certainly possible, but it’s not going to happen overnight.
 Good things take time.
 Stick with your training, track your weights and you’ll get there!

 Different types of deadlifts